GSA/open311-simple-crm/documentation/INSTALL.md

 Configure URL rewriting
 -----------------------

-FMS-endpoint generates URLs assuming that you've set up the webserver to rewrite its URLs.
+Open311 Simple CRM generates URLs assuming that you've set up the webserver to rewrite its URLs.
 The recommended rewrite rules for the Apache webserver can be found in `/conf/httpd.conf`.

-If you're running FMS-endpoint under Apache, copy the contents of `/conf/httpd.conf` into your main `httpd.conf` file.
+If you're running Open311 Simple CRM under Apache, copy the contents of `/conf/httpd.conf` into your main `httpd.conf` file.

 (Alternatively, you can try use a `.htaccess` file instead.
 This part of the